 KPE182H1 Introduction to Movement Observation and Evaluation

-Students will apply the concepts learned in the first-year theory courses to practical settings.
-Through the investigation of joint range of motion, Newton’s Laws of Motion, stability, and various types of feedback, students will develop the skills needed to observe and critically evaluate movement patterns that commonly occur in sport, clinical, workplace and recreational settings, and to design and implement relevant exercise sessions.
+Through the investigation of joint range of motion, fitness, stability, and various types of feedback, students will develop the skills needed to observe and critically evaluate movement patterns that commonly occur in sport, clinical, workplace and recreational settings, and to design and implement relevant exercise sessions.
 Students will also be encouraged to develop self-awareness of their own fitness and movement patterns.

 Corequisite: KPE160H1 (these two courses must be taken at the same time)